Membership retention: Introducing change to a traditional Membership Structure

 Staff: Mid-sized trade Association with 14 staff.

 Membership: 600 from over 100 countries.
-Mix of large international companies and SMEs.
-Conservative membership and restricted governance rules.
+Mix of large international companies and SMEs. restricted governance rules and unchanged membership structure

 Main activities: education, industry seminars, certification schemes, industry guidelines as reference points, financial protection programme, networking, annual conference.